flarsu/Online-Chess/README.md

 # Online-Chess

 How to play -
+* Requirements -
+      * python3.0 recommended
+      * pygame [command to install - pip install pygame]
-* Clone to repo
+* Clone this repository
-* Execute  - python3 ChessMain.py
+* Execute  - python3 ChessMain.py command in the cloned file.
 and now you are good to go.